kennyalmendral/kennyalmendral.github.io/_posts/2018-08-01-php-arrays.md

 ## Retrieving Values

-To retrieve an item in an array, reference the array itself and then add brackets to it.
+To retrieve an item in an array, we reference that array and then append brackets to it.

 Inside those brackets, we're going to provide the index or position that we wanted to retrieve, for example:

 ```php
 $numbers = array(1, 2 ,3 ,4, 5);